MrEttore/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/README.md

   `--build` means that the images are newly built before the containers are started.

+### Open the UI

+Once the application has started, you can access the user interface by opening a new tab in your web browser and navigating to: `http://localhost`

 ### Shut Down The Application

 Execute the following command to stop and removes all containers: